-D. DETERMINATIONS OF JURISDICTIONAL FINDINGS.
-THE SUBJECT WATERS/WETLANDS ARE (CHECK ALL THAT APPLY):

-- 1. TNWs and Adjacent Wetlands.
-Check all that apply and provide size estimates in review area: - TNWs: # linear feet # width (ft), Or, # acres. - Wetlands adjacent to TNWs: # acres.
+CHEWASTE TO CHIEF TEXT D. TERMINATIONS OF JURISDICTIONAL FINDINGS.
+THE SUBJECT WATERS/WETLANDS ARE (CHECK ALL THAT PLY): 1.
+TNWs and Adjacent Wetlands.
+Check all that apply and provide size estimates in review area: TNWs: # linear feet # width (ft), Or, # acres.
+Wetlands adjacent to TNWs: # acres.
 2. RPWs that flow directly or indirectly into TNWs.

-- Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicating that tributary is perennial: Click here to enter text. - Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
-Data supporting this conclusion is provided at Section III.B.
-Provide rationale indicating that tributary flows seasonally: Click here to enter text.

-Provide estimates for jurisdictional waters in the review area (check all that apply):

-- Tributary waters: # linear feet # width (ft). - Other non-wetland waters: # acres.
+Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
+Provide data and rationale indicating that tributaries of TNWs where tributaries typically now year-round are jurisdictional.
+Trovide data and rationale indicating that tributary is perennial: Click here to enter text Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional Data supporting this conclusion is provided at Section III.B.
+Provide rationale indicating that tributary flows seasonally: Click here to enter text Provide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: # linear feet # width (ft).
+Other non-wetland waters: # acres.
 Identify type(s) of waters: Click here to enter text.
 3. Non-RPWs that flow directly or indirectly into TNWs.
 Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
 Data supporting this conclusion is provided at Section III.C.

-Provide estimates for jurisdictional waters within the review area (check all that apply):

-- Tributary waters: # linear feet # width (ft). - Other non-wetland waters: # acres. - Identify type(s) of waters: Click here to enter text.
+Provide estimates for jurisdictional waters within the review area (check all that apply): Tributary waters: # linear feet # width (ft).
+Other non-wetland waters: # acres.
+Identify type(s) of waters: Click here to enter text.
 4. Wetlands directly abutting an RPW that flow directly or indirectly into TNWs.

-- Wetlands directly abut RPW and thus are jurisdictional as adjacent wetlands. - Wetlands directly abutting an RPW where tributaries typically flow year-round.
+Wetlands directly abut RPW and thus are jurisdictional as adjacent wetlands.
+Wetlands directly abutting an RPW where tributaries typically flow year-round.
 Provide data and rationale indicating that tributary is perennial in Section III.D.2, above.
 Provide rationale indicating that wetland is directly abutting an RPW: Click here to enter text.
 Wetlands directly abutting an RPW where tributaries typically flow "seasonally."
 Provide data indicating that tributary is seasonal in Section III.B and rationale in Section III.D.2, above.
 Provide rationale indicating that wetland is directly abutting an RPW: Click here to enter text.
 Provide acreage estimates for jurisdictional wetlands in the review area: # acres.
 5. Wetlands adjacent to but not directly abutting an RPW that flow directly or indirectly into TNWs.
 Wetlands that do not directly abut an RPW, but when considered in combination with the tributary to which they are adjacent and with similarly situated adjacent wetlands, have a significant nexus with a TNW are jurisidictional.
 Data supporting this conclusion is provided at Section III.C.
 Provide acreage estimates for jurisdictional wetlands in the review area: # acres.

-- 6. Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs. - Wetlands adjacent to such waters, and have when considered in combination with the tributary to which they are adjacent and with similarly situated adjacent wetlands, have a significant nexus with a TNW are jurisdictional.
+6. Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs.
+Wetlands adjacent to such waters, and have when considered in combination with the tributary to which they are adjacent and with similarly situated adjacent wetlands, have a significant nexus with a TNW are jurisdictional.
 Data supporting this conclusion is provided at Section III.C.
 Provide estimates for jurisdictional wetlands in the review area: # acres.
 7. Impoundments of jurisdictional waters.
 As a general rule, the impoundment of a jurisdictional tributary remains jurisdictional.

-- Demonstrate that impoundment was created from "waters of the U.S.," or - Demonstrate that water meets the criteria for one of the categories presented above (1-6), or - Demonstrate that water is isolated with a nexus to commerce (see E below).
+Demonstrate that impoundment was created from "waters of the U.S.," or

+Demonstrate that water meets the criteria for one of the categories presented above (1-6), or